 A good solution is sometimes a mix of some of them, and that is why module manufacturers are making available hardware that includes the three technologies on board.

 Some of the devices developed for other technologies might already be compatibe with our network out of the box, with just a firmware upgrade.

-If you’re using one of the compatible chipsets for other purposes today (private network, proprietary protocols, etc.), it could be possible to reuse the same hardware and be Sigfox compatible, by adding the Sigfox library and upgrading the firmware.
+If your device uses one of the compatible chipsets for other purposes (private network, proprietary protocols, etc.), it could be possible to reuse the same hardware and be Sigfox-compatible by adding the Sigfox library and upgrading the firmware.

 As the Sigfox network is quite specific, some limitations exist, meaning that not all devices will work out of the box.

 In order to be also compatible with Sigfox, your product's PCB and hardware designs must follow certain rules, which might not have been applied in the development of current products.